Home

 Wirral attraction tops a UK visitor chart: Like many urban areas, if you know your way around, you find quiet and pleasant places to delight the eye and ear.

 Such an area is the Wirral Peninsula.
-And such an oasis of peace and tranquility, the village of Port Sunlight, home to Lifebuoy and Lux Toilet soap.
+And such an oasis of peace and tranquillity, the village of Port Sunlight, home to Lifebuoy and Lux Toilet soap.
 Its magnificent Lady Lever Art Gallery has just been polled by the Association of Leading Visitor Attractions (Alva) as having, at 71%, the highest increase in visitors during 2006.

 For anyone thinking of taking a spin around the Wirral, why not check out its cycling webpage(240207)